frontenddogma/web-development-glossary/manuscript/l.md

 Laravel
 : A PHP web framework based on Symfony, intended for the development of web applications following the model-view-controller (MVC) architectural pattern.
 Laravel features include a modular packaging system with a dedicated dependency manager, different ways for accessing relational databases, utilities that aid in application deployment and maintenance, and an orientation toward syntactic sugar.
 Laravel was released in 2011 by Taylor Otwell.&nbsp;[†](#w-laravel) ℹ︎&nbsp;[laravel.com](https://laravel.com/)

+Large-Scale Scrum
+: A product development framework that extends Scrum with scaling rules and guidelines without losing the original purposes of Scrum.
+There are two levels to the framework: The first LeSS level is designed for up to eight teams; the second level, known as “LeSS Huge,” introduces additional scaling elements for development with up to hundreds of developers.&nbsp;[†](#w-scrum)

 Largest Contentful Paint
 : The time it takes for the largest content element visible in the viewport to render.
 Large elements considered for measurement include images, videos, and large text blocks. ℹ︎&nbsp;[wicg.github.io/largest-contentful-paint](https://wicg.github.io/largest-contentful-paint/)